dnanexus/dxfuse/doc/Internals.md

 be accessed only when it is in the `live` state.

 The `state` can be one of `open`, `closing`, `closed`.
 It applies to all data objects.

+The `id` will be empty when a file is first created.
+It will be populated when it is first uploaded to the platform.
+Every update the id will change.
+This is because DNAx files are immutable, and changing, even a single byte, requires rewriting the entire file, generating a new id.

 The `dead_objects` table contains objects that have been deleted.
 They were removed from the `data_objects`, and are scheduled for deletion on the platform.
 The idea is to batch together deletions, and avoid upload/delete conflicts.